The Fascinating Physics Behind Interstellar Travel

 Black Hole

-A region of spacetime where gravity is so strong that nothing, not even light, can escape from it.
+A region of spacetime with gravity so strong that nothing, not even light, can escape.

 Breakthrough Starshot